Frank Reys: Shelley Reys AO

-Shelley is currently the Chair of the Council for the Order of Australia (since 2022) and Board Director of the Organising Committee for the Olympic Games for Brisbane 2032 (since 2022).
+She is currently the Chair of the Council for the Order of Australia (since 2022) and Board Director of the Organising Committee for the Olympic Games for Brisbane 2032 (since 2022).

-For more than 30 years she has been the CEO and owner of Arrilla Indigenous Consulting, a successful consulting firm, and since 2016, a joint venture with KPMG Australia.
-Her leadership ethos is that commercial success and social impact can - and should - co exist.
-She is known to challenge leaders to create businesses where profit and kindness go hand in hand.
-Her vision is "to leave no Australian behind."
+For more than 30 years she has been the CEO and owner of Arrilla Indigenous Consulting, and since 2016, a joint venture with KPMG Australia.
+Her leadership ethos is that "commercial success and social impact can - and should - co exist."
+She is known to challenge leaders to create businesses where "profit and kindness go hand in hand," and to "leave no Australian behind."

 Her international footprint includes her role as Australian representative at APEC in 2010 as part of the Women's Entrepreneurship Summit hosted by USA Senator Hillary Clinton.
 Also the Australian representative at The Global Entrepreneurship Summit in 2016 hosted by USA President Barak Obama designed to "unite the universal business spirit to better the world."

 On 11 June 2012, Shelley Reys was named an Officer of the Order of Australia for "distinguished service to the Indigenous community, to reconciliation and social inclusion, and as an advocate for improved educational, health and employment opportunities for Aboriginal and Torres Strait Islander people."
 In October 2013, Shelley Reys was named by the Australian Financial Review as "100 Women of Influence".
 In July 2024, Shelley Reys was inducted into the Queensland Business Leaders Hall of Fame 'in recognition of groundbreaking contributions to the Indigenous space and reconciliation and as an influential business leader and change maker'.